luluzhou1/alinush.github.io/_includes/refs.md

 [^GJMplus23e]: **hinTS: Threshold Signatures with Silent Setup**, by Sanjam Garg and Abhishek Jain and Pratyay Mukherjee and Rohit Sinha and Mingyuan Wang and Yinuo Zhang, *in Cryptology ePrint Archive, Paper 2023/567*, 2023, [[URL]](https://eprint.iacr.org/2023/567)

 [^GJM02]: **Cryptographic Primitives Enforcing Communication and Storage Complexity**, by Golle, Philippe and Jarecki, Stanislaw and Mironov, Ilya, *in Financial Cryptography*, 2003

+[^GJM03]: **Cryptographic Primitives Enforcing Communication and Storage Complexity**, by Golle, Philippe and Jarecki, Stanislaw and Mironov, Ilya, *in Financial Cryptography*, 2003

 [^GK13e]: **The fragility of AES-GCM authentication algorithm**, by Shay Gueron and Vlad Krasnov, *in Cryptology ePrint Archive, Report 2013/157*, 2013, [[URL]](https://ia.cr/2013/157)